henriksommerfeld/blog-hugo/content/article/2020-06-14-hugo-developing/index.md

 draft: true
 ---

+This post is part 3 in the [Hugo Pipeline Series](/hugo-pipeline-series-intro/).

 {{<post-image image="gh-pr.png" lightbox="true" alt="Pull request workflow using GitHub's CLI" />}}

-In terms of makeing code changes to my Hugo site, I'll focus on the JavaScript parts, since Hugo templates and CSS isn't much to talk about.
-I use a few libraries that I've installed with npm and those need to be process before they are sent to the browser.
+In terms of making code changes to my Hugo site, I'll focus on the JavaScript parts, since Hugo templates and CSS isn't much to talk about.
+I use a few libraries that I've installed with [npm][3] and those need to be process before they are sent to the browser.
 The JavaScript code I have written myself, does not have that requirement.
 In that case it's just a matter of how old browsers I want to support.

-So, by splitting libraries (installed through npm) from my own code, I'm able to rely soley on Hugo's file watcher with live reload.
+So, by splitting libraries (installed through npm) from my own code, I'm able to rely solely on Hugo's file watcher with live reload.
 For development (using `hugo server`), the libraries are built once, and the file with custom code is served to the browser as is.
 I use [Browserify](http://browserify.org/) for the libraries and that's good enough for my needs.
-If you need something more powerfull, you might consider [Victor Hugo](https://github.com/netlify-templates/victor-hugo) that comes with [Webpack](https://webpack.js.org/) preconfigured.
+If you need something more powerful, you might consider [Victor Hugo](https://github.com/netlify-templates/victor-hugo) that comes with [Webpack](https://webpack.js.org/) preconfigured.
 I could also have referenced the libraries directly from a public [CDN](https://en.wikipedia.org/wiki/Content_delivery_network), but that would make it harder to see when there's a new version of a library and more importantly – my site wouldn't work on localhost without an Internet connection.

 {{<code go-html-template>}}
 {{ if .Site.Params.MinifyBundles }}